 Since the release of PEC’s decarbonization policy agenda in early 2019, Governor Tom Wolf has issued an executive order to begin Pennsylvania’s initiation into RGGI.
+That rulemaking process is now proceeding toward hopeful completion by the end of 2021.
 We urge the governor and General Assembly to continue working toward a zero-carbon energy future that serves all Pennsylvanians.

 Below, we have compiled a variety of policy documents, research, and multimedia content related to deep decarbonization that have been featured on the PEC website in the years since we began our focus on climate more than a decade ago.